Skip to footer content

 Dim height As Single = pdfPage.Height

-Firstly, we retrieved the total number of pages in the loaded PDF file using PdfPagesCollection.
-Then, we passed that page to a PdfPage instance to get the page dimension values from the Width and Height properties of the page.
+Firstly, retrieve the total number of pages in the loaded PDF file using PdfPagesCollection.
+Then, pass that page to a PdfPage instance to get the page dimension values from the Width and Height properties of the page.
 All done!
-Now let's move to the next step to create a custom crop box.
+Now, let's move to the next step to create a custom crop box.

 Step 5: Set the Custom PDF Page Size